timothymiller/full-stack-2019/README.md

 Deploying web apps to production is hard.
 This is a template containing optimal defaults for web apps integrating MongoDB, Express, React, & Node.js, otherwise known as the MERN stack.

 I use this template as a starting point for all my web apps.
-I include some example components demonstrating how the backend & frontend interact interact in a serverless enviornment, including frameworks, such as MongoDB, GraphQL, TypeScript, and Markdown in JSX.
+I include some example components demonstrating how the backend & frontend interact interact in a serverless enviornment, including frameworks, such as MongoDB, GraphQL, TypeScript, and JSX in Markdown.

 ## :wrench: How to setup